kayac/ecspresso/README.md

     render config, service definition or task definition file to stdout

   tasks [<flags>]
-    list tasks in a cluster
+    list tasks that are in a service or having the same family

   exec [<flags>]
     execute command in a task